EmotiBit/EmotiBit_Biometric_Lib/py/examples/full_experiment_example/README.md

 At the end of this step, you should now have HR data with timestamps for any ECG data you had.

-## HR Scoring
+## Scoring
 In this final step, data is resampled to a consistent rate and then an analysis between the two files is done.
-You will need two HR data files for this step.
+You will need two data files for this step.

-The process for using the hr_scorer is shown [here](../hr_scorer_example/README.MD).
+The process for using the scorer is shown [here](../scorer_example/README.MD).

-At the end of this step you will have multiple metrics for comparing the similarity of the two HR files.
+At the end of this step you will have multiple metrics for comparing the similarity of the two data files.